Rated: 13+ · Short Story · Mystery · #1789559

 When Sunday arrived, Emma and Rhonda were greeted at the door by two identical blond girls.
 When they entered the living room, Emily laughed and greeted them with a hug.

-"Don't these two look exactly as I did in that picture?"
-Emily asked them.
+"Don't they look exactly as I did in that picture?"
+Emily beamed proudly.